microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 1 - Save Sample Resources

 1. Go to Postman, open the FHIR Search collection provided in Challenge-01.
 There is a request titled "Step 1 - Save Sample Resource Bundle".
-Send this bundle to your FHIR service using your `fhir` environment you created in Challenge-01.
-This will save some resources that future requests in this challenge require.
+Send this bundle to your FHIR service using the `fhir-service` Postman environment that you created in Challenge-01.
+This will save some Resources that future requests in this challenge require.

 **Note:** Make sure your access token is not expired.